solana-mobile/SolanaSafariWalletExtension/README.md

 ## Folder Reference

-`js-extension`: The React UI that renders within the safari browser.
-The UI is bundled into raw minified `.js` scripts which are exported to the Safari Extension folder with `npm run build:publish`.
+`js-extension`: All the JS in the web extension is built from this directory (i.e Approval UI, page/content/background scripts, wallet standard, etc).
+The JS is bundled into raw minified `.js` scripts which are exported to the Safari Extension folder with `npm run build:publish`.

+`js-extension/Approval`: React components and logic for the Approval Popup UI.

 `SolanaSafariWalletExtension Extension`: The **Safari Web Extension** Swift code.
-TThis contains the bundled `js` and `html` from the `js-extension` folder and also the _Extension handler_ code, which acts as a bridge between JS and the native app.
+This contains the bundled `js` and `html` from the `js-extension` folder and also the _Extension handler_ code, which acts as a bridge between JS and the native app.

 `SolanaSafariWalletExtension`: The native iOS wallet app built with SwiftUI.